 Note.
 MSR = mean square for rows; MSE = mean square for error; MSC = mean square for columns; n = number of subjects; k = number of raters/measurements.

 A value less than 0.6 means poor reliability, a value between 0.6 and 0.8 indicates substantial reliability, and a value greater than 0.8 means excellent reliability (Cicchetti & Sparrow, 1981; Kupper & Hafner, 1989).
-We hope that the ICC2 is as large as possible and the ICC2k is as small as possible, indicating that SALT is stable across time and the differences in our experimental measures are mainly due to individual differences between subjects rather than the passage of time.
+If SALT is reliable for measuring individual differences, then the ICC2 is large and the ICC2k is small.

 Data availability